 Leonardo also uses three’s a lot.
 Three is a holy number, as it alludes to the trinity, and an important geometric number, the triangle.
 Jesus himself is a triangle, bringing to mind the trinity, but the apostles are all in groups of three as well.
 On the far left of Jesus is Bartholomew (also known as Nathaniel), James, son of Alphaeus and Andrew.
 Next to them is Judas Iscariot, Peter and John the Beloved.
 On the right of Jesus is Thomas, James the Greater and Philip.
 On the far right are Matthew, Jude Thaddeus and Simon the Zealot.

 This was put in the refectory of a monastery so the table is a reflection of the area.
 If this was done in accordance to biblical times, Jesus and the 12 apostles would be sitting on the floor instead of being seated at the table.
-In creating this Leonardo combined fresco with tempera paint, causing it not to hold well.
+In creating this Leonardo combined fresco with tempera paint, causing it not to hold very well.
 In fact, very soon after he completed it it started to fall apart.
-It is continously restored all the time.
+It is continuously being restored.
 One of the great works that we hope will continued to be saved.